Military history of Nova Scotia: Wabanaki Confederacy

-King William's War
+King William's War (1688-1697)

 During King William's War, the Mi'kmaq, Acadians and Maliseet participated in defending Acadia at its border with New England, which New France defined as the Kennebec River in southern Maine.
 Toward this end, the Maliseet from their headquarters at Meductic on the Saint John River, joined the New France expedition against present-day Bristol, Maine (the Siege of Pemaquid (1689)), Salmon Falls and present-day Portland, Maine.
 In response, the New Englanders retaliated by attacking Port Royal and present-day Guysborough.
 In 1694, the Maliseet participated in the Raid on Oyster River at present-day Durham, New Hampshire.
 Two years later, New France, led by Pierre Le Moyne d'Iberville, returned and fought a naval battle in the Bay of Fundy before moving on to raid Bristol, Maine again.
 In retaliation, the New Englanders, led by Benjamin Church, engaged in a Raid on Chignecto (1696) and the siege of the Capital of Acadia at Fort Nashwaak.
 After the Siege of Pemaquid (1696), d'Iberville led a force of 124 Canadians, Acadians, Mi'kmaq and Abenakis in the Avalon Peninsula Campaign.
 They destroyed almost every English settlement in Newfoundland, over 100 English were killed, many times that number captured, and almost 500 deported to England or France.

 At the end of the war England returned the territory to France in the Treaty of Ryswick and the borders of Acadia remained the same.

-Eighteenth century
+Early Eighteenth century

-Queen Anne's War
+Queen Anne's War (1702-1713)

-During Queen Anne's War, the Mi'kmaq, Acadians and Maliseet participated again in defending Acadia at its border against New England.
+During Queen Anne's War, known more generally as the War of the Spanish Succession, the Mi'kmaq, Acadians and Maliseet participated again in defending Acadia at its border against New England.
 They made numerous raids on New England settlements along the border in the Northeast Coast Campaign, the most famous being the Raid on Deerfield.
 In retaliation, Major Benjamin Church went on his fifth and final expedition to Acadia.
 He raided present-day Castine, Maine and then continued on by conducting raids against Grand Pre, Pisiquid and Chignecto.
 A few years later, defeated in the Siege of Pemaquid (1696), Captain March made an unsuccessful Siege of Port Royal in 1707.
 The New Englanders were successful with the Siege of Port Royal (1710), while the Wabanaki Confederacy were successful in the nearby Battle of Bloody Creek in 1711.

 During Queen Anne's War, the Conquest of Acadia (1710) was confirmed by the Treaty of Utrecht of 1713.
 Acadia was defined as mainland-Nova Scotia by the French.
 Present-day New Brunswick and most of Maine remained contested territory, while New England conceded present-day Prince Edward Island and Cape Breton Island, which France quickly renamed Île St Jean and Île Royale (Cape Breton Island) respectively.
 On the latter island, the French established a fortress at Louisbourg to guard the sea approaches to Quebec.